Hike Mount Britton Trail in the Rain Forest

 If you want to go up the the El Yunque Peak, turn right and walk up Service Road 10 all the way to the peak.
 Alternately, you could walk up Service Road 10 until you get to the Mount Britton Spur, turn right and then take that trail until it meets up with the El Yunque Trail (at which point you turn left).
 Either way, you’ll get to the peak.
 Eventually.

 Or, if you want more of an adventure in the rain forest, and choose not to return to your car the way you came, or take the road down, you can take the Mount Britton Spur.
-If you choose this route, turn right and walk up Service Road 10 approximately 500 feet to the trail head for the Mount Britton Tower Trail.
+But realize, this will end up up nowhere near where your car is parked.
+It will require a long uphill walk on Rt 191 to get back to the Mt Britton trailhead parking.
+If you choose this route, (I really don’t recommend it!), turn right and walk up Service Road 10 approximately 500 feet to the trail head for the Mount Britton Tower Trail.
 The Mount Britton Spur is just off of Service Road 10, and it goes to the right into the forest, just above the Mount Britton Tower Trail.
 The Spur will junction with the El Yunque Trail.
 At this junction, proceed down (to the right) to where it junctions with the Baño de Oro Trail.
-Here you can either take the Baño De Oro Trail to the right (one of my favorites), or continue down El Yunque.
+Here you can either take the Baño de Oro Trail to the right (one of my favorites), or continue down El Yunque.
 Either way, they both end on Road 191, near the Palo Colorado Information Center.
-At this point, you will need to turn right on to Road 191 and walk up the road (uphill) to where it meets Road 930 (and presumably where you parked your car).
+At this point, you will need to turn right on to Road 191 and walk up the road (uphill) to where it meets Road 9938 (and presumably where you parked your car).
+This is really not feasible as it is a couple miles UP a STEEP, winding road with traffic.